makerdao/community/governance/parameter-docs/debt-ceiling.md

 The Debt Ceiling for a vault type can be exceeded as stability fees accrue to vaults within that vault type.

 If a Debt Ceiling parameter for a vault type is dropped below the current amount of DAI minted using that vault type, this does not have any negative effects beyond preventing further mints from vaults using that vault type.

-* Are there any Emergency Shutdown considerations to take into account?